davidcc73/p4-srv6-INT/README.md

 ```

-ONOS gets its global network view thanks to a JSON configuration file in which it is possible to encode several information about the switch configuration. <br/>
+ONOS gets its global network view thanks to a JSON configuration file `config/netcfg.json` in which it is possible to encode several information about the switch configuration. <br/>

 This file is parsed at runtime by the application and it is needed to configure, e.g. the MAC addresses, SID and uSID addresses assigned to each P4 switch. <br/>

+To prevent Broadcast Loops, the interfaces defined under `ports` at `config/netcfg.json`, contains the ports to be used by each switch to do bradcast/multicast to all entities, they are defined to use all link in each direction, and to prevent a loop, some links are exluded, so that
+the leaf switches are configured to send into a spine switch,
+and the spine switches will circulate the packets through their outer links (still between spines)
+with exception of the link between switchs 9 and 14, to avoid a broadcasting loop.

 Now ONOS knows how to connect to the switches set up in mininet. <br/>